quiet-node/open-liberty-Intro/README.md

     - CDI (Context and Dependency Injection): Through @Inject annotation provides objects with dependencies needed

-    - JSON-P and JSON-B: make it easy to work with JSON by providing APIs for provessing JSON
+    - JSON-P and JSON-B: make it easy to work with JSON by providing APIs for processing JSON (convert the returned object to JSON data in the HTTP response)

     - JAX-RS: provides Java APIs used for creating RESTful web endpoints